It Starts with A Hunger Free LCCC

 LCCC students have access to the on-campus food pantry, Commodore Cupboard, but sometimes that’s not enough.
 To help relieve some of the stress related to food insecurity for students, the college has pledged to create a #HungerFreeLCCC.

-To accomplish this, the college has partnered with local organizations like Chicks Against Hunger and will build on the services offered by the Commodore Cupboard to create a discreet process with expanded services designed to more holistically serve those in need.
-This initiative will also significantly maximize opportunities for LCCC to connect unused food to those who can benefit on our campus.
+To accomplish this, the college has partnered with local organizations like Second Harvest Food Bank and Lorain County Public Health to expand services provided by the Commodore Cupboard.
+The Hunger Free LCCC initiative will also significantly maximize opportunities for LCCC to connect unused food to those who can benefit on our campus.

 *Food insecurity means being uncertain of having, or unable to acquire, enough food to meet the needs of all members of the household due to insufficient resources.
 Food-insecure households include those with low food security and very low food security.